chrislowles/bog/README.md

 ## Optional Features

 ### Jackett
-For use if/when you want to install a Bittorrent client with Jackett plugin support, this is preferred when collecting public and private sources for torrenting as opposed to seperate search plugins for different services.
+For use if/when you want to install a Bittorrent client with Jackett plugin support, this is preferred when collecting public and private sources for torrenting as opposed to separate search plugins for different services.
 ```bash
 systemctl --user enable --now jackett
 ```